dojo/cli/README.md

 The CLI has the following in-built groups:

+`dojo create` - provides scaffolding for new Dojo 2 projects.
+`dojo eject` - allows users to configure and run command instead of the cli.
 `dojo version` - provides information on the versions of installed commands and the cli itself.

-`dojo create app` and `dojo build` are not installed by default with @dojo/cli.
-To use them, you must install them separately, e.g. with `npm i @dojo/cli-create-app -g`.
+`dojo build` and `dojo test` are not installed by default with `@dojo/cli`.
+To use them, you must install them separately, e.g.

+`npm i @dojo/cli-build-webpack` and `npm i @dojo/cli-test-intern` These two groups are not included by default to allow different versions of these groups to be installed per project.

+## A warning on ejecting

+Once you run `dojo eject`, the configuration and dependencies for the bundled tools are now part of your project.
+This action is one-way and you cannot go back to having the tools managed by the `cli`.

 ## How do I contribute?

 We appreciate your interest!
 Please see the [Dojo 2 Meta Repository](https://github.com/dojo/meta#readme) for the Contributing Guidelines and Style Guide.

-### Installation
+### Installation of source

 To start working with this package, clone the repository and run `npm install`.